King Island (Tasmania): Birds

 The King Island emu was endemic to the island.
 Although numerous bones have been found, the only existing skin was collected by Nicolas Baudin in 1802, shortly before the species became extinct, probably as a result of hunting by sealers for food.

 Some 193 km2 of the island, consisting of the coastline in a strip extending from the low water mark to one kilometre inland of the high-water mark around the entire island, with a broader area encompassing Lavinia State Reserve in the north-east, has been identified by BirdLife International as an Important Bird Area (IBA).
 The main feature making it an IBA is that it supports the small population of critically endangered orange-bellied parrots (Neophema chrysogaster) on the migration route between their breeding grounds in south-western Tasmania and their wintering grounds in mainland south-eastern Australia.
-And more recently the King Island Biodiversity Management Plan 2012–2022 identified Lake Flannigan as important in this regard.
+More recently the King Island Biodiversity Management Plan 2012–2022 identified Lake Flannigan as important in this regard.

-The IBA includes the nearby Christmas, New Year and Councillor Islands which support breeding seabirds and waders.
-The IBA supports significant numbers of hooded plovers, flame robins and fairy terns, over 1% of the world populations of short-tailed shearwaters, pied and sooty oystercatchers, black-faced cormorants and pacific gulls, as well as populations of ten bird species endemic to Tasmania, including seven subspecies endemic to King Island.
+The IBA includes the nearby Christmas, New Year and Councillor Islands, which support breeding seabirds and waders.
+The IBA supports significant numbers of hooded plovers, flame robins and fairy terns, more than 1 per cent of the world populations of short-tailed shearwaters, pied and sooty oystercatchers, black-faced cormorants and pacific gulls, as well as populations of ten bird species endemic to Tasmania, including seven subspecies endemic to King Island.